-State appellate courts in Indiana and New York, however, have allowed such suits to proceed.
+State appellate courts in Connecticut, Indiana, and New York, however, have allowed such suits to proceed.
 Unlike the other cases, these two cases involved allegations that gun manufacturers and distributors knowingly sold firearms to straw purchasers who, in turn, were selling the firearms to criminals.

 Relatively few reported decisions have substantively interpreted the PLCAA’s other exceptions, particularly regarding suits against sellers for negligent entrustment and negligence per se.

 See the case descriptions below for further information.